What is business banking?

 Rho’s business checking account charges no fees for monthly maintenance, automated clearing house (ACH), domestic wires, and checks.

 We also help you eliminate a bloated finance stack by integrating business banking, treasury, corporate cards, accounts payable (A/P) automation, and more in one unified platform.
+Plus, our the Rho app (available on iOS and Android devices) helps you manage all mobile banking needs with ease.

 Check out our pricing page.
 Rho does not charge fees for ACH, domestic wires, or international SWIFT wires.